-In line with the regulations on the prevention of market abuse provided for by Regulation (EU) No. 596 of 16 April 2014 ("MAR") as well as the related implementing provisions adopted at European and national level, the Bank has adopted the "Group Regulations for the management of inside information of Intesa Sanpaolo" and the related Process Guide which govern the management of inside information regarding Intesa Sanpaolo and the Group Companies.
+In line with the regulations on the prevention of market abuse provided for by Regulation (EU) No. 596 of 16 April 2014 ("MAR") as well as the related implementing provisions adopted at European and national level, the Bank has adopted the "Group procedures for the management of the inside information of Intesa Sanpaolo" and the related Process Guide which govern the management of inside information regarding Intesa Sanpaolo and the Group Companies.

-The Regulations are aimed at ensuring fairness, efficiency and promptness in the reporting transparency of the Group Companies issuing financial instruments traded on regulated markets, in multilateral trading systems and in organised markets.
+The Procedures are aimed at ensuring fairness, efficiency and promptness in the reporting transparency of the Group Companies issuing financial instruments traded on regulated markets, in multilateral trading systems and in organised markets.

-The organisational safeguards adopted in implementation of the applicable regulations are therefore intended to govern, in the context of the Group, the methods for processing information that could have a significant effect on the prices of the financial instruments issued by Group companies and traded on relevant markets or even on the prices of related derivative financial instruments.
+The organisational safeguards adopted in implementation of the applicable regulations allow to govern the circulation of information that could have a significant effect on the prices of the financial instruments issued by Group Companies and provide for information monitoring and segregation measures that normally precede the entry of a report in the Insider List.